How to Catch Environment Variable Errors Early

 ENABLE_CACHE=true

-Your application expects WORKER_PROCESSES to be a number and ENABLE_CACHE to be a boolean, but environment variables are always strings.
-The application might:
+Your app expects WORKER_PROCESSES to be a number.
+ENABLE_CACHE?
+Boolean.
+But here's the kicker: environment variables are always strings.
+Always.
+So your app might:

 Scenario 2: The Cascading Configuration Failure